shxve/guides/openvas.md

 2. **Generate Reports**:
    - Navigate to `Scans > Reports`.
    - Select the desired report and click on `Download`.
-   - Choose the report format (PDF, HTML, etc.).
+   - Choose the report format (XML, CSV, PDF, HTML, TXT).

 3. **Documentation**:
    - Document all identified vulnerabilities, remediation actions taken, and any remaining risks.